Mini Loader vs Connect and Release Wheelbarrow: Which Is Better for Moving Mulch?

 A mini loader, compact utility loader, stand-on loader, or machine like a Dingo can be the right tool when the job requires power.

-That is a real advantage.
+That is a major advantage.

 Every tool has its place.